patrickbwarren/qgis-survex-import/README.md

 In the UK, Ordnance Survey (OS)
-[British National Grid](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid "wikipedia") co-ordinates provide a metric CRS which is convenient for cave survey data.
+[British National Grid](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid "wikipedia") co-ordinates provide a metric SRS which is convenient for cave survey data.
 Typically one fixes cave entrances using the numeric part of the national grid reference (NGR).
 NGRs can be specified in two ways.
 The most common way is to use the OS grid